Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-\begin{theorem} Given a training sample $e$ in which each qubit may be error free or has bit flip error only, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, according to Algorithm \ref{alg:rankgauge} in $\mathcal{O}(N^2 \cdot d^4)$ using $\mathcal{O}(d^4+N.d^2)$ space, where $d$ is the distance of the code and $N$ is the number of training samples. \end{theorem}
+\begin{theorem} Given a training sample $e$ in which each qubit may be error free or has bit flip error only, its corresponding gauge equivalent minima $e_{min} \equiv e$ can be computed, by Algorithm \ref{alg:rankgauge} in $\mathcal{O}(N^2 \cdot d^4)$ time using $\mathcal{O}(d^4+N.d^2)$ space, where $d$ is the distance of the code and $N$ is the number of training samples. \end{theorem}